Deltares/dfm_tools/README.md

 Feature wishlist
 --------
 - use isinstance for dtype testing in get_nc()
-- correct timezone in netCDF to UTC or not, keyword?
 - integrate values_all and values_all_topbot in get_nc(), avoid concatenating to empty (size 0) array of values_all is a first step
 - improve time reading:
 	- add support for 360_day and noleap calendars (cannot be converted to dt.datetime)
-	- time array is now converted to UTC by num2date automatically and if possible converted back to original timezone, simplify by writing own num2date that excludes timezone from units strin?
+	- time array is now converted to UTC by num2date automatically and if possible converted back to original timezone, simplify by writing own num2date that excludes timezone from units string?
 - merge station/layer/times checks, these parts of get_nc.py have a lot of overlap. also convert (list-likes of) int-likes to np.arrays so less checking is needed
 - add retrieval via depth instead of layer number (then dflowutil.mesh can be removed?):
 	- refer depth w.r.t. reference level, water level or bed level
-	- see test_workinprogress.py
+	- see tests/examples/WIP_trygetondepth.py
 	- see general grid improvement options
 - retrieve correct depths:
-	- add depth array (interfaces/centers) to his and map variables (z/sigma layer calculation is already in get_modeldata_onintersection function)
+	- add depth array (interfaces/centers) to his and map variables (z/sigma layer retrieval is already in get_modeldata_onintersection function)
-	- depths can be retrieved from mesh2d_layer_z/mesh2d_layer_sigma, but has no time dimension so untrue for sigma and maybe for z? (wrong in dflowfm?)
-	- layerzfrombedlevel keyword in mdu changes how zlayering is set up.
-Catch this exception with a keyword if necessary
-	- support for mixed sigma/z layers?
 - plotting:
 	- simplify input of modplot.velovect() for curved vectors
 	- contour plot of surfaces (e.g. cotidal chart), with polycollection (FM grid) or regular grid, exclude 'land' (shapely overlap between cells of two grids? or create polygon around all edges of original grid (also islands) and use that to cut the resulting regular grid)